how to get along

 CONSERVE WATER AND ELECTRICITY - Campers and RVs may draw electrical power only from designated outlets.
 Water faucets and connections are scarce and should be shared.

-KEEP YOUR GENERATOR USE MINIMAL - If you must run a generator on your RV to charge your battery or for any other reason, please keep the time minimal.
+GENERATOR USE - If you must run a generator on your RV to charge your battery or for any other reason, please keep the time minimal.
 Do not use your generator after 10 pm or before 8 am.

 The California Bluegrass Association reserves the right to deny admission to anyone, and/or to have anyone removed from the fairgrounds if necessary or desirable at the discretion of the Festival Director or the CBA Board of Directors.